Agricultural engineering

 Agricultural engineering, also known as agricultural and biosystems engineering, is the field of study and application of engineering science and designs principles for agriculture purposes, combining the various disciplines of mechanical, civil, electrical, food science, environmental, software, and chemical engineering to improve the efficiency of farms and agribusiness enterprises as well as to ensure sustainability of natural and renewable resources.

 An agricultural engineer is an engineer with an agriculture background.
 Agricultural engineers make the engineering designs and plans in an agricultural project, usually in partnership with an agriculturist who is more proficient in farming and agricultural science.

 History

 The first use of agricultural engineering was the introduction of irrigation in large scale agriculture in the Nile and the Euphrates rivers before 2000 B.C.
 Large irrigation structures were also present in Baluchistan and India before Christian era.
+In other parts of Asia, agricultural engineering was heavily present in China.
 In South America irrigation was practiced in Peru by the Incas and in North America by the Aztecs.